18F/18f.gsa.gov/_posts/2015-05-01-pair-programming.md

 perfect environment yet, but we’ve found a few systems that allow us to work well together, despite our geographic distance.

-**Annalee:** Developers have a joke about “rubber ducking” code, which comes from a story about a teacher’s aide who made students explain their problem to a rubber duck before they could ask the aide for help.
+**Annalee:** Developers have a joke about "rubber ducking" code, which comes from a story about a teacher’s aide who made students explain their problem to a rubber duck before they could ask the aide for help.
 Usually, in the course of explaining the problem to the duck, they’d